-I passed the 900 mile mark, which got me thinking, I’ve now walked over half the trail.
-Yes, I’m still a few hundred miles from the official halfway point but when I add the sections of GA and NC that I’ve already done, I’m there.
+I passed the 900 mile mark, which got me thinking, I’d now walked over half the trail.
+Yes, I was still a few hundred miles from the official halfway point but when I added the sections of GA and NC that I’d already hiked, I was there.
 This put me in a pretty happy mood.
-It’s all downhill from here, so to speak.
+It was all downhill from here, so to speak.

-I had decided to walk right up until sunset, which put me just south of Windy Gap.
-This stretch of PA is also known for its fewer water sources, since the trail stays high on the ridge.
+I decided to walk right up until sunset, which put me just south of Windy Gap.
+This stretch of PA was also known for its fewer water sources, since the trail stays high on the ridge.
 I took advantage of a hotel that was just down the road to fill my bottles for the night.
 I was glad not to be counting on a stay at the hotel, as it looked pretty run down.
 The attendant never even came out when I went into the lobby.
 Some kids were playing outside and one asked “why are you dressed like a girl but look a boy?”
 Kids say the darnedest things but I couldn’t disagree with his assessment, what with my freshly shaved undercut and hair pulled back.
-I said “it’s just who I am when I’m hiking, I guess.”
-He then asked if I had food and water.
+I said “it’s just who I am, I guess.”
+He then asked if I had food and water, pointing me in the direction of the faucet.
 How sweet.

 I rejoined the woods, eager to get away from the road.
 The forest was already pretty dark and I needed to find a flat spot quick.
 The first tentsite was occupied so I shot for a second in the notes.
 There was a tent there too but I immediately recognized it as Picky’s.
 I was glad to have caught up to him, chatting as I set up.
-The 3 of us are doing things a bit more independently going forward but it will be nice to run into each other from time to time.
-Well, who know if we’ll ever see Stellar again since he was already quite ahead this day and planning on doing 30s.
+We were doing things a bit more independently going forward, but it was still nice to run into each other from time to time.